 Celebrate the fall harvest season with a visit to one of Alexandria’s five farmers’ markets, where booths brim with seasonal produce, homemade jams and jellies and freshly-baked artisan bread.
 Have you tried Amish cheese?
 How about salty empanadas or sweet apple cider doughnuts?
 You’ll find them and more at the markets—and can pick the perfect pumpkin while you’re at it.

 Celebrate the spookiest time of year in Alexandria, a city with a remarkable past whose spirits continue to haunt its streets today.
 Alexandria has earned its reputation as a Halloween hotspot with nearly 20 events that stretch across the month of October.
-Brave souls partake in spook-tacular events including late-night ghost tours along Old Town’s cobblestone streets, the Bark or Treat Halloween Canine Cruise and the dog- and family-friendly annual Del Ray Halloween Parade on October 30th for a guaranteed “ghoul” time.
+Brave souls partake in spook-tacular events including late-night ghost tours along Old Town’s cobblestone streets, the Bark or Treat Halloween Canine Cruise and the dog- and family-friendly annual Del Ray Halloween Parade at the end of October for a guaranteed “ghoul” time.

-In the fall, shoppers stroll Old Town’s brick-lined streets in search of the perfect scarf, boot or cozy sweater at one of the city’s many independent boutiques tucked into historic rowhouses.
+In the fall, shoppers stroll Old Town’s brick-lined streets in search of the perfect seasonal treat, home decor, scarf or cozy sweater at one of the city’s many independent boutiques tucked into historic row houses.
 It’s a shopping adventure—and it amps up with the Old Town Boutique District’s Shop & Stroll event September 20 to 24, 2018.

 Find more information about fall events in Alexandria here.

-Header image credit: C. Martin for Visit Alexandria
+Header image credit: E. Michio for Visit Alexandria